 With a vehicle service contract, you are never without coverage.
 Imagine being able to drive your Chevy all around town and never have to worry about having to pay for a repair.
 And depending on which coverage you choose, you can have everything covered from the power locks to the power steering to the power train.
 With a vehicle service contract, you’ve got a lot of power in your corner.

 Plus, with a vehicle service contract, you get 24/7 roadside assistance including towing, battery charges, fuel delivery, and much more.

 WHAT COMPONENTS ARE COVERED WITH A CHEVROLET EXTENDED CAR WARRANTY?

 Chevrolet is a standout amongst automakers because they do have an option for customers as soon as the main warranty expires.
 Their warranty runs a little shorter than other manufacturers but they make up for it with their protection plan, which comes at an additional cost.
-But as we stated above, prepaid maintenance is not the same as manufacturer’s warranty coverage.
+But as we stated above, prepaid maintenance is not the same as the manufacturer’s warranty coverage.

 If you are only buying a Chevrolet prepaid maintenance plan, you are missing out on a variety of coverage options available for your vehicle.
 Depending on the age and mileage of your Chevy, your car could qualify for full-protection with a third-party company such as Endurance.
-You will most likely end up paying less than you would for that branded Chevrolet maintenance plan, while getting the same additional benefits and potentially full coverage for your car or truck.
+You will most likely end up paying less than you would for that branded Chevrolet maintenance plan while getting the same additional benefits and potentially full coverage for your car or truck.